prime31/Nez/documentation/systems/scene-entity-component.md

 - **onEnabled**: called when the parent Entity or the Component is enabled
 - **onDisabled**: called when the parent Entity or the Component is disabled

-It is worth mentioning the **RenderableComponent** abstract Component subclass here.
-RenderableComponent is a special kind of component that has a **render** method that is called by a Renderer.
+It is worth mentioning the `RenderableComponent` abstract Component subclass here. `RenderableComponent` is a special kind of component that has a `render` method that is called by a Renderer.
 RenderableComponent handles a lot of dirtywork automatically (such as managing the bounds for culling) and includes a bunch of handy methods and properties pertaining to display.
 Have a look at the included RenderableComponent subclasses for examples of how they work.

+## Materials

+Each `RenderableComponent` has an optional `Material`.
+The material lets you set per-renderable details such as the BlendState (Alpha by default), DepthStencilState (None by default), SamplerState (PointClamp by default) and Effect (null by default).